symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Running Catapult Service Bootstrap
 **********************************

 To run the network, we are going to use the package |catapult-service-bootstrap|.
-This software suite contains the necessary setup scripts to help developers to quickly build their own network.
+This software suite contains the necessary setup scripts to quickly build your own test network.

-.. note:: NEM's next core engine, code-named **Catapult**, is `under development <https://github.com/nemtech/catapult-server/milestones>`_.
+.. note:: Catapult's next core engine, code-named **Catapult**, is `under development <https://github.com/nemtech/catapult-server/milestones>`_.
 This bootstrap setup is for learning and development purposes, and it should not power any production Catapult instances.

 Environment requirements
 ========================